When I first decided to quit my job and sell everything I own to travel, one of the things I most worried about was vaccines.

 As for me…

-I visited 1st Contact Travel Clinic in London for my first consultation about vaccinations.
+I visited Nomads Travel Clinic in London for my first consultation about vaccinations.
 If you live in London, I would definitely recommend this company.
 They’re extremely helpful and have the lowest prices I’ve managed to find online.
 They also don’t charge for consultations or to get vaccination certificates.

 My doctor offers hepatitis A and typhoid vaccinations for free on the NHS, so I will be getting those from there.
-I will be getting my hepatitis B vaccine from 1st Contact Travel Clinic in London.
+I will be getting my hepatitis B vaccine from Nomads Travel Clinic in London.
 I’m also bringing 6 months worth of doxycycline as a malaria preventative.

-As of 2018, I’ve been travelling continuously for eight years and a lot has changed.
+As of 2021, I’ve been travelling continuously for ten years and a lot has changed.
 It’s time for an update!

 After weighing up the pros and cons while talking to other travellers, I decided there wasn’t enough of a risk in places like Southeast Asia, Latin America, and the Caribbean to warrant taking the tablets.
-Instead, I smother myself in insect-repellent, cover up at night and use mosquito nets to stay safe.
+Instead, I smother myself in insect-repellent, cover up at night, and use mosquito nets to stay safe.
+After all, there’s likely a great risk of dengue and zika in these countries and there’s no prevention available for that.

 I hope you’ve found this post to be useful and it cleared up any questions you may have had about vaccinations.
 If you do still have any questions, or would like to offer advice for any other parts of the world please leave a comment below!